clinical-genomics-uppsala/PrecMed1/docs/lab1.md

 # Sequencing data formats and visualization
-In this computer lab we will talk about and have a look at the most common file formats used for NGS sequencing data.
+In this computer lab we will talk about and have a look at the most common file formats used for next-generation sequencing data.

 ## FASTQ
-The FASTQ file format is a progression of the FASTA file format, developed for NGS data.
+To store the countless reads generated in short read sequencing along with additional information, the FASTQ file fomrat was developped as a progression of the FASTA file format.

-fastq files often contain multiple reads that are described in four rows:
+FASTQ files often contain multiple reads that are described in four rows:

-1. sequence identifier, row starts with @
+1. A sequence identifier, row starts with @

 2. the raw read